mesham/pynq_api/docs/extended.md

 Will close the connection to the HLS block represented by _hls_state_.
 Note that this has no impact on the block itself and will not impact anything that is currently executing by it.

+## AXI Interrupt controller

+The AXI interrupt controller provides block level functionality to connect to interrupts in the PL and then translate this to information over the AXI interface.
+This block can also generate an individual interrupt upon receiving any input interrupts, which can be connected to the Zynq block and read using <a href="https://github.com/mesham/pynq_api/blob/master/docs/core.md#userspace-io-uio">UIO</a>.
+All these AXI interrupt calls should be issued from code running on the PS as sudo.

+### Open interrupt controller

+`int PYNQ_openInterruptController(PYNQ_AXI_INTERRUPT_CONTROLLER* interrupt_ctrl_state, size_t base_address)`

+This call will open an AXI interrupt controller at memory location _base_address_, which is configured via the Vivado address editor.
+The user should define a variable of type _PYNQ_AXI_INTERRUPT_CONTROLLER_ in their code and pass a pointer to this to the function.
+This variable is then used as the context for subsequent interrupt calls.
+An integer status code is returned indicating success or failure.

+### Register interrupt

+`int PYNQ_registerInterrupt(PYNQ_AXI_INTERRUPT_CONTROLLER* interrupt_ctrl_state, int irq, int generate_hw_interrupt)`

+This configures the _interrupt_ctrl_state_ AXI interrupt controller to also listen to an interrupt with index _irq_ (which is relative to this specific AXI interrupt controller).
+We use the word also here because an AXI interrupt controller might be listening for many different interrupts, and this register function will add to that.
+The _generate_hw_interrupt_ flag determines whether the interrupt controller will generate a hardware interrupt on it's port receipt of this interrupt.
+An integer status code is returned indicating success or failure.

+### Testing for an interrupt

+`int PYNQ_testForInterrupt(PYNQ_AXI_INTERRUPT_CONTROLLER* interrupt_ctrl_state, int irq, int* flag)`

+This API call will test whether an interrupt with index _irq_ (which is relative to this specific AXI interrupt controller) has been received by the _interrupt_ctrl_state_ controller.
+This information is written into _flag_, zero representing no interrupt with this _irq_ has been received and greater than zero that one has been received.
+An integer status code is returned indicating success or failure.

+### Waiting for an interrupt

+`int PYNQ_waitForInterrupt(PYNQ_AXI_INTERRUPT_CONTROLLER* interrupt_ctrl_state, int irq)`

+This API call will wait for an interrupt with index _irq_ (which is relative to this specific AXI interrupt controller) to be received by the _interrupt_ctrl_state_ controller.
+An integer status code is returned indicating success or failure.

+### Closing the interrupt controller

+`int PYNQ_closeInterruptController(PYNQ_AXI_INTERRUPT_CONTROLLER* interrupt_ctrl_state)`

+This call closes the connection to the AXI interrupt controller, _interrupt_ctrl_state_.
+Note that it has no impact on the execution of this AXI controller and will not make any changes to whether interrupts are being listened to at the PL level.
+An integer status code is returned indicating success or failure.